celery/ceps/draft/celery-5-high-level-architecture.rst

 Network Connections may fail at any time.
-In order to be network resilient we must use retries and circuit breakers on all outgoing and incoming connections.
+In order to be network resilient we must use retries and circuit breakers on all outgoing and incoming network connections.

+In addition, proper timeouts must be set to avoid hanging when the connection is slow or unresponsive.

 Command Line Interface
 ----------------------